centreon/centreon-documentation/versioned_docs/version-23.10/administration/database-partitioning.md

 ## Migrating unpartitioned tables

-The command line does the following procedure:
+The command line performs the following procedure:

 - Rename existing table (‘xxx’ will be ‘xxx\_old’)
 - Create an empty partitioned table
-- Migrate data in partitioned table (with ‘SELECT INSERT’ statement)
+- Migrate data into the partitioned table (with ‘SELECT INSERT’ statement)

-You need to make some checks before:
+You need to check a few things before:

-- Enough space on MariaDB Server (at least twice the size of the table.
+- Enough space on the MariaDB Server (at least twice the size of the table.
 Indexes and Data)
 - No data in futures (time is used for the partitioning)
 - Enough memory on database server

 > The ‘SELECT INSERT’ statement will lock the table and maybe your production in
-> some points (per example table migration of ‘logs’).
+> some points (for example table migration of ‘logs’).

-The migration of the table is done by using the **-m** option and specifying the name of the table to migrate:
+To perform table migration, use the **-m** option and specify the name of the table to migrate:

 ```shell